MikeMaroni9/P4-Reddit-Django/README.md

 3) Listing the posts made by the user on the profile page could have added some depth to this project overall, as would have creating new custom models like a contact model or some category models etc.
 <br>
 <br>
-Listing all posts in the profile menu added
+Listing all posts in the profile menu added with links taking each posts to each own detail view.
 <br>
 <a href="https://ibb.co/V2tQLc3"><img src="https://i.ibb.co/D5t81HL/Profile-Page-Update.png" alt="Profile-Page-Update" border="0"></a>